 Taiwanese Heritage Month in Metro Vancouver

-The Taiwanese Heritage Month celebrates its inaugural year in 2025.
+The Taiwanese Heritage Month celebrated its inaugural year in 2025.
 It’s meant to build on the success of the Taiwanese Canadian Cultural Festival which began in 2018.

-THM consists of a series of events that take place at different locations across Metro Vancouver over the course of July.
+THM consists of a series of events that take place at different locations across Metro Vancouver in July.
 The events as a whole are all organized by the Taiwanese Canadian Cultural Society.

-Each year there’s a variety of art to explore, and that’s especially the case in 2025.
+Each year there’s a variety of art to explore, and that was especially the case in 2025.
 There are often sculptures on display to view and musical performances by local artists to enjoy.
 Other things include traditional dance performances, movie screenings and authentic Taiwanese cuisine.

 The new Taiwanese Heritage Month means that there’s an expanded events schedule compared to previous years.
 Rather than one singular festival week, THM instead features events spread throughout the month.
 For comparison, the 2024 Taiwanese Canadian Cultural Festival ran from just June 29th to July 6th.

 The TCC Festival’s biggest hub (like in years past) is the Vancouver Art Gallery.
-There are events there on the weekend of July 4th to 6th this year.
-The focus then moves to Surrey City Hall on July 12th and 13th, Vancouver’s Marpole neighbourhood on July 19th and 20th, and finally back downtown at the Vancouver Playhouse on July 26th.
+There were events there on the weekend of July 4th to 6th in 2025.
+The focus then moved to Surrey City Hall on July 12th and 13th, Vancouver’s Marpole neighbourhood on July 19th and 20th, and finally back downtown at the Vancouver Playhouse on July 26th.

 There are cultural performances, workshops, art exhibitions, artisan markets, and Taiwanese food and movies to enjoy.